Bucks vs. Pacers Player Props Betting Odds

 |3PM

-- Lopez's 1.8 three-pointers made per game is 0.3 more than his over/under on Thursday.
+- Lopez averages 1.8 made three-pointers, 0.3 more than his over/under on Wednesday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.